-Where A is the cross section area of the core that is also constant.
+Where A is the cross-section area of the core that is also constant.

 B ∝ V/f

-Thus the flux density in the core is directly proportional to the ratio of V/f if the number of turns of the primary is fixed.
+Thus, the flux density in the core is directly proportional to the ratio of V/f if the number of turns of the primary is fixed.

 Over fluxing protection:

-The flux density is proportional to the ratio of voltage to frequency(V/f) and the ratio must be detected if its value is greater than unity.
+The flux density is proportional to the ratio of voltage to frequency(V/f), and the ratio must be detected if its value is greater than unity.
 The over fluxing function is generally incorporated in the microprocessor-based transformer protection relay in which all the transformer protections like differential protection, overcurrent, over voltage, under voltage, Restricted Earth fault protection, voltage unbalance, vector shift detection, over frequency, under frequency, and over fluxing protection can be programmed and enabled.

 The relay measures the voltage and the frequency of the supply source.
 It calculates the ratio of the Volt/hertz on a real-time basis and compares the measured value with the setpoint.
 The relay is programmed for an inverse definite minimum time (IDMT characteristics).
-The setting of the over fluxing can be done for the 110 to 140 % of the rated flux of the transformer.
-The protection scheme of the transformer is as given below.
+The setting of the over fluxing can be done for 110 to 140 % of the rated flux of the transformer.
+The protection scheme of the transformer is given below.

 Over fluxing protection for the transformer provided with a tap-changer:

 The over fluxing relay is set at 110 % of the nominal flux density.
-The relay is set at 110% that is at 2.42(1.1*2.2) and the relay will not get tripped if the V/f ratio is equal to 2.42.
-If the V/f ratio increase from 2.2, the inverse definite minimum time characteristics will issue a trip command after a time lag as decided by the inverse definite minimum time(IDMT) curve.
+The relay is set at 110% that is at 2.42(1.1*2.2), and the relay will not get tripped if the V/f ratio is equal to 2.42.
+If the V/f ratio increases from 2.2, the inverse definite minimum time characteristics will issue a trip command after a time lag as decided by the inverse definite minimum time(IDMT) curve.
 If the V/f ratio is 3.08, the relay will trip the transformer breaker instantaneously.

 In this situation, the over fluxing relay has to be prevented from issuing the trip command to the circuit breaker.
-The secondary voltage increases proportionally with decrease in the number of the primary turns and the same can be observed on the secondary side PT, and the tripping on over flux protection can be prevented.
+The secondary voltage increases proportionally with a decrease in the number of the primary turns, and the same can be observed on the secondary side PT, and the tripping on over flux protection can be prevented.